pathway27/bookr-mod-vita/notes.md

 extern void APIENTRY glutMainLoop(void) OPENGL_DEPRECATED(10_0, 10_9);
 ```

+## Data files on Platform

+We use have user.xml to store configuration info.
+This will be in:
+- vita: `ux0:data/Bookr`
+- switch: `./` - The SD card is automatically mounted as the default device, usable with standard stdio.
+SD root dir is located at "/" (also "sdmc:/" but normally using the latter isn't needed).
+The default current-working-directory when using relative paths is normally the directory where your application is located on the SD card.
+- desktop: `./`

 ## C++11

 The codebase is using more of the C subset than C++, maybe i can make it cleaner and learn the C++11 features too.